-The consolidated financial statements include the Company's accounts and those of its wholly-owned subsidiaries presented in accordance with generally accepted accounting principles in the United States of America ("GAAP") and applicable rules and regulations of the Securities and Exchange Commission ("SEC").
+The consolidated financial statements include the Company's accounts and those of its wholly and majority-owned subsidiaries presented in accordance with generally accepted accounting principles in the United States of America ("GAAP") and applicable rules and regulations of the Securities and Exchange Commission ("SEC").
 All intercompany balances and transactions have been eliminated in consolidation.
-Certain reclassifications have been made to prior year presentation to conform to current year presentation.